irungentoo/Tox_Client_Guidelines/Important/File_Transfers.md

  * A name for the file you're sending, along with the length of the name string (don't include the NULL term in the length, but do include one!)
 Optionally, you can also provide a file_id, and an int pointer if you'd like an error code if something goes wrong.
-The api funciton looks like this `tox_file_send(tox, friend_number, TOX_FILE_KIND_DATA, file_size, file_id, filename, filename_length, &error);`
+The API function looks like this `tox_file_send(tox, friend_number, TOX_FILE_KIND_DATA, file_size, file_id, filename, filename_length, error);`

-#File Resuming
+## File Resuming

-Clients must support file resuming even across client restarts.
+Good clients support file resuming.
+Great clients do so even across client/core restarts!

-File transfers for a specific friend are purged from core as soon as that friend goes offline.
-They are also not saved in the core data file.
-This means that clients must take care of resuming file transfers using the file_id parameter and seek function.
+Toxcore doesn't keep data that might have expired.
+So File transfers for a specific friend are purged from core whenever that friend goes offline/disconnects.
+Toxcore also makes no attempt to save file transfer info in the core data file.

-A client sending a file will create a new file transfer (it is recommended that the file_id parameter is set to NULL so that a random file_id is generated for the new transfer but the client may choose to generate one itself).
+This means that it's the sole responsibility of the client to index, save, and restore file transfer information.
+Clients must take care of resuming file transfers using the same `file_id` parameter and make use of the `seek api` to avoid duplicating data.
+If you don't want to create your own file_id, Toxcore will generate one for you that you can retrieve with `tox_file_get_file_id(tox, friend_number, file_number, new_id, error);`.
+You're always welcome to supply a file_id yourself, but the general recommendation is to let Toxcore generate one for you.
+You can do this by setting file_id to NULL.

-The sending client will save the file_id (tox_file_get_file_id()) along with file location and any other information that is needed to resend the file.
-This information must be saved in long term memory (like the tox save) so that its contents can be loaded if the client suddenly closes.
+When you're ready to resume a broken/interrupted transfer, you'll need to start the transfer from the original sending client.
+The sending client will save the file_id (tox_file_get_file_id()) along with file data/location, and any other useful information that your client may need to restart the file.
+Again, this information must be saved in long term by the client, because Toxcore won't save anything for you.

 If the file transfer completes, the client should delete all stored info about the file.
 A file completes when the receiver has received it completely as such